What is RDM? – Remote Device Management

-RDM (remote device management) is a protocol designed by Artistic Licence to enable two-way communication over DMX.
+RDM (remote device management) is a protocol designed by a task group under the overview of the ESTA Technical Standards Program to enable two-way communication over DMX.
 It might sound complicated, but in practice it’s quite straightforward and can be an invaluable tool for lighting designers.
 Having two-way communication means that the lighting fixtures can send data back to the controller rather than just receiving commands.

 How Does It Work?